danoc/react-use-clipboard/.changeset/rich-garlics-help.md

 ---
-"react-use-clipboard": patch
+"react-use-clipboard": minor
 ---

-Add params for copying func
+Add an option to pass in the text that should be copied through `setCopied` rather than `useClipboard`.